Dentosal/linux-job-runner/Design.md

 ### Other tradeoffs and simplifications

 Full output history of all jobs is stored in memory, and is only removed on server restart.
 In a real system, the output would usually be streamed to a log database, or just into a file, to reduce memory pressure.
 After process termination logs should be either removed or moved to an archive (e.g. Amazon S3).

-Other simplification is about how jobs are identified.
-A proper implementation would use either UUIDs or user-given names, maybe even both.
-This implementation, however, uses sequential unsigned 64-bit integers to identify jobs.
-The CLI tool uses them as well, making it particularly error-prone when jobs are manually referenced.
-The job ids also reset to zero every time the server is restarted, so that no persitent storage is required.
-This may cause conflicts if the server is restarted.
-Using UUIDs would solve this issue automatically.

 To further simplify the implementation, process state change notifications.
 To wait a process terminates, a client must poll the status endpoint or read output of the process.
 When the output is not required, this is rather inefficient, but it reduces the complexity of the server.
 If better performance is required, an endpoint that only returns after a state change occurs (similar to long polling) could be implemented.